igbatov/sci-map/README.md

 And last but not least one may have questions that one seek to answer.

-With this assumptions in mind let's define structure of map
+With these assumptions in mind let's define structure of map

 ## Phenomena-produces-phenomena structure
 Node can have one of the following types